ChrisWhealy/wasm_sha256/endianness.md

-# WebAssembly has no `raw` Datatype
+# WebAssembly Does Not Have A `raw` Data Type

-The biggest challenge encountered whilst developing this program has been the fact that we need to handle a fundamental collision of concepts:
+The biggest challenge encountered whilst developing this program has been the fact that we need to account for a fundamental collision of concepts:

-1. WebAssembly has no raw binary data type; only numeric data types.
+1. WebAssembly only has numeric data types.
-1. The basic unit of data used by the SHA256 algorithm is a 32-bit word of raw binary
+1. The basic unit of processing in the SHA256 algorithm is a 32-bit word of raw binary data

 This problem *might* be fixed when the [Garbage Collection proposal](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md) is implemented, but it probably won't involve the arrival of a new datatype called `raw32` that would permit a nice-and-easy declaration such as `(local $raw_bin raw32)`.
 Such a naïve solution would be great, but I doubt it will be implemented that way...